brugr9/brugr9.github.io/index.md

 *Distributed Real-time Rendering in Sensorimotor Laboratory CAVE*

 An Unreal Engine project based on the display cluster template "nDisplay" providing game-levels related to the Institute of Sports Science ISPW at University of Bern, more precisely for the sensorimotor lab of the institute with its five-sided CAVE.
-The lab integration is enabled by a newly developed messaging layer that is used to interact with an Enterprise Service Bus ESB.
+The lab integration is enabled by a newly developed messaging layer that is used to interact with an Event Broker.
 Custom-developed Unreal Engine plugins are used to control VR objects via the lab's experiment management system and render 360° videos and CAVE-specific 3D content.
 Due to the plugin-based architecture, the integration solution is modular and can also be used in other laboratories of the faculty.

 * **Index Terms:** Virtual Reality, Cluster Rendering, Parallel Rendering, Real-time Rendering, CAVE, 3D, Steroscopy, 360° Video, Motion Capture, Eye Tracking, Integration
 * **Technology:** Unreal Engine, UE Blueprint, UE C++-Plugin Development, UE nDisplay, Nvidia Mosaic, Nvidia Quadro with Sync, OptiTrack, PupilLabs, JSON/JSON-Schema, ZeroMQ